Sleep Apnea Sarasota, FL

 Patients with moderate to severe sleep apnea will benefit more from a CPAP machine.
 Continuous positive airway pressure (CPAP) delivers air through a mask or nosepiece worn during sleep.
 If a patient has severe sleep apnea symptoms, we will refer them to a specialist for surgery.
 Sometimes, patients will require surgery to reposition tissues in the throat.

-Do you have any symptoms of sleep apnea?
+Many patients believe that a CPAP is the only treatment for sleep apnea.
+However, you have other choices if you suffer from mild to moderate OSA.
+If you have any symptoms of sleep apnea, it is important to seek medical care and receive a diagnosis.
+Treatment can prevent further major health conditions.
 Call our dental office today at 941-270-9755.
 On our website, you may also request a dental appointment with Dr. Benson.
 Let our team know if you have questions about your symptoms, and we can help you.